zycode08/namada-trusted-setup/README.md

 - **default**, performs the entire contribution on the current machine `default`
 - **offline**, computes the contribution on a separate (possibly offline) machine (more details [here](#computation-on-another-machine))

-In both cases it is possible to provide an optional `--custom-seed` for the RNG: if this is not provided the CLI will ask you to type a random string as an additional source of entropy (sse [details](#custom-random-seed)).

 For a visual overview of the contribution process refer to the [flow chart](#flowchart).

 ## Building and contributing from source